The Bewitching Braid

-The Bewitching Braid (大辮子的誘惑, A Trança Feiticeira) is a 1996 film directed by Cai Yuanyuan (蔡元元) and produced by Cai An'an (蔡安安 aka "Choi Unun").
+The Bewitching Braid (大辮子的誘惑, A Trança Feiticeira) is a 1996 film directed by Cai Yuanyuan (蔡元元) and produced by Cai An'an (蔡安安 "Choi Unun").
 It was the first film produced in Macau.

 It is an adaptation of a novel written by Henrique de Senna Fernandes.

 Plot

 The film is about a relationship between a Macanese man and a Chinese woman.
 The story is set in the 1930s Macau.

 Creation and conception

 The Cai brothers hoped to make a film that showcased the territory.
 The production company was jointly owned by the two brothers.
 The government of Macau, then Portuguese Macau, and the Government of China cooperated in making the film.

 The budgeting of the film, shot in 1995, was for 8,000,000 Macau patacas, with 2,000,000 patacas of that used for distribution purposes.

 Most of the filming locations were in Portuguese Macau and Zhuhai.